Widnes railway station: Facilities

 A footbridge now connects the two platforms.
 The station is staffed, but only until early afternoon.
 There is a car park outside.
 The station was refurbished in 2009 and as of 2010 houses a station shop and a beauty parlour, though there are still no toilet or waiting facilities for passengers other than the already existent shelter on the Manchester-bound platform.
 The platforms and footbridge have recently been refurbished.
 A ticket machine has been installed on both platforms.
 Digital display screens and automated announcements provide train running information.

 The ticket office is staffed on a part-time basis between the hours of 07:00 and 14:25 Mon-Sat.
 Step free access is available to both platforms.

 Services

-There are generally two local trains (operated by Northern Trains) per hour in each direction, to Manchester Oxford Road to the east and Liverpool Lime Street to the west.
-Journey times from Widnes to Manchester on these local trains are around 45–50 minutes, depending on the number of stops.
-Journey time to Liverpool is around 25–30 minutes, again depending on stops.
+There is an hourly local service (operated by Northern Trains) in each direction calling here, running eastbound to Warrington Central and west to Liverpool Lime Street.
+This stops at most stations en-route to Liverpool and at Warrington West before terminating at Warrington Central.
+A small number of peak and late evening trains between Liverpool and Manchester Oxford Road also stop here.
+On Sundays, the service is hourly to Liverpool and Manchester Oxford Road.